Qualifying business visitors may participate in certain international business activities in Canada without a work permit.

 What is the process to come to Canada as a business visitor to provide after-sales services?

-Prior to their arrival in Canada, business visitors, except U.S. citizens and green card holders, will have to obtain a TRV (temporary resident visa) or ETA (electronic travel authorization) based on their country of citizenship.
+Prior to their arrival in Canada, business visitors, except U.S. citizens and green card holders, must obtain a TRV (temporary resident visa) or an ETA (electronic travel authorization) based on their country of citizenship.

-Is it possible to extend your stay as business visitor providing after-sales services?
+Is it possible to extend your stay as a business visitor providing after-sales services?

-The CBSA officer at the point of entry is responsible for establishing the duration of the authorized stay of the foreign national in Canada.
+The CBSA officer at the point of entry is responsible for determining the duration of the foreign national’s authorized stay in Canada.

 Most business visitors (BV) may be admitted to provide after-sales services in Canada for up to 6 months at a time.
-If their stay needs to be extended, depending on the circumstances, they may be able to either apply to extend their business visitor status within Canada, or have to leave the country and request to be admitted as a BV again, or apply for a work permit.
+If their stay needs to be extended, depending on the circumstances, they may be able to either apply to extend their business visitor status within Canada, leave the country and request admission as a BV again, or apply for a work permit.

-CETA: Under the CETA, business visitors are usually allowed to work in Canada for a maximum of 90 days in any 6 month period.
+CETA: Under CETA, business visitors are generally allowed to work in Canada for up to 90 days within any six-month period.

 What supporting documentation is required for a business visitor?

-Business visitors must demonstrate that they meet the requirements to perform their activities in Canada, for instance providing after-sales services that are part of a warranty or sales contract.
+Business visitors must demonstrate that they meet the requirements to conduct their activities in Canada, for instance, by providing after-sales services under a warranty or sales contract.

 Particularly when applying for a TRV, one essential document to provide is a letter of invitation from the Canadian host.
-Such letter must include details about the applicant themselves, the Canadian person and company inviting them and the context and reason of the invitation.
+Such a letter must include details about the applicant, the Canadian person or company inviting them, and the context and reason for the invitation.

 Do I need a medical exam as a business visitor?

-Typically, foreign nationals applying to visit or be admitted to Canada for less than 6 months would not need to take an Immigration Medical Exam (IME) prior to their visit, but applicants should verify conditions applying to their case.
+Typically, foreign nationals applying to visit or be admitted to Canada for less than six months do not need to take an Immigration Medical Exam (IME) prior to their visit, but applicants should verify the conditions that apply to their case.

 If you have questions or concerns relating to Business Visitor Visas please contact us and a member of the Canadim Team will be happy to discuss your options.